Bryan Singer

 Bryan Jay Singer (born September 17, 1965) is an American filmmaker.
-He is the founder of Bad Hat Harry Productions and has produced almost all of the films he has directed.
+He is the founder of Bad Hat Harry Productions and has produced almost all of the films he has directed, as well as multiple television series.

 After graduating from the University of Southern California, Singer directed his first short film, Lion's Den (1988).
 On the basis of that film, he received financing for his next film, Public Access (1993), which was a co-winner of the Grand Jury Prize at the 1993 Sundance Film Festival.
 In the mid-1990s, Singer received critical acclaim for directing the neo-noir crime thriller The Usual Suspects (1995).
 He followed this with another thriller, Apt Pupil (1998), an adaptation of a Stephen King novella about a boy's fascination with a Nazi war criminal.

 In the 2000s, he became known for big budget superhero films such as X-Men (2000), for which Singer won the 2000 Saturn Award for Best Direction, its sequel X2 (2003), and Superman Returns (2006).
 He then directed the World War II historical thriller Valkyrie (2008), co-wrote/co-produced X-Men: First Class (2011), and directed the fantasy adventure film Jack the Giant Slayer (2013), as well as two more X-Men films, X-Men: Days of Future Past (2014) and X-Men: Apocalypse (2016).
-Singer also directed the Queen biographical film Bohemian Rhapsody (2018), although he was fired from the film shortly before its completion in the wake of allegations of sexual misconduct.
+Singer also directed the Queen biographical film Bohemian Rhapsody (2018), although he was fired during the last weeks of filming.